 The Bureau of Labor Statistics discontinued the Consumer Price Index (CPI) historically used by the City.
 Now, the Bureau uses CPI West Region data.
-The CPI (inflation) rose overall by 3.083% from January 2018 to January 2019.
-Since 2015, the Pacific region has an inflationary rate over 11.358%.
+The CPI (inflation) rose overall by 2.8% from January 2019 to January 2020.
 The City has historically used the Social Security COLA adjustment for salary projects.
-The Social Security COLA adjustment was 2.8% for 2018.
+The Social Security COLA adjustment was 1.6% for 2019.
 The City adjusts the pay scale annually.
 Employees are also eligible for an additional increase based on performance, licensure and step adjustments.

-CIS (City/County Insurance Services) coverage rates are flat for this fiscal year.
-Coverages included in that figure are for property and liability coverages.
+CIS (City/County Insurance Services) coverage rates are all over the place for this fiscal year.
+Coverages for property and liability coverages increased by 22%.
 Workers Compensation is based on experience.
 Fortunately, the City has a good safety record which leads to low rates.
-Health care benefits are going up 6% this fiscal year which is lower than most previous years.
+Health care benefits are going up 5.5% this fiscal year which is lower than most previous years.
 Health insurance covers less each year and requires more out-of-pocket expenses to employees.
 Since the passage of the Affordable Care Act (ACA), these benefits have taken a serious cut without any measurable savings to the City.